 Students auditioning for wind ensemble are expected to be part of the ensemble for both semesters.
 If this does not work with the student's schedule, arrangements must be made prior to the student's acceptance in the ensemble.
-In addition, students must be part of either marching band first semester or symphonic band second semester.

 Course Name: Vocal Performance

 Course Number: 1439

 Duration: 1 Term

-Grade: 9-12
+Grade: 10-12

 Prerequisites: By permission

-Note: Offered 1st Term Only; Must try out for All-State; Students are

-charged \$20 for supplies.
+Note: Offered 1st Term Only; Must try out for All-State; Students are charged \$20 for supplies.